kahongchan/markdown-cv/README.md

-# markdown-cv
+# Notes from Billy

-A curriculum vitae maintained in plain text and rendered to HTML and PDF using CSS.

-For more details, see the [project page](http://elipapa.github.io/markdown-cv), or the blog post on [why I switched to markdown for my CV](http://elipapa.github.io/blog/why-i-switched-to-markdown-for-my-cv.html).
-***
+## Editing on Apple Silicon
+`jekyll serve` may not work on M1 macbook.
+May need to do it on other platform or use other method instead.

 ## Convert to .docx file
 with css:
 ```pandoc http://127.0.0.1:4000/ -c http://127.0.0.1:4000/media/billy-print.css -o test.docx```